S3-working-group/s3-practical-guide/src/building-organizations/domain.md

 ![right,fit](img/tension-driver-domain/driver-response-full.png)

-_A **domain** is an area of influence, autonomy and accountability._
+_A **domain** is an area of influence, (semi-) autonomy and accountability._

-Building an organization from domains defined along organizational drivers facilitates effective collaboration by creating enabling constraints and clear and logical boundaries for accountablility.
+Building an organization from domains defined along organizational drivers facilitates effective collaboration by creating enabling constraints and clear and logical parameters for accountablility.

 When defining a domain in relation to an organisational driver, consider
 responsibilities, the resources and skills required, and the constraints to the domain's autonomy necessary for collaboration and exchange with other domains.

 ---